 2001

 A pivotal turning point occurred with the arrival of a new developer, Bob Comstock, who took over the development option from the previous developer.
 In a departure from previous approaches, Comstock sought community input and met with Linda Krop from the EDC to explore alternative development plans.
-Krop reintroduced the concept of a land swap, suggesting that housing be moved north of Devereux Creek to Santa Barbara Shores Park, a less environmentally sensitive area.
+Krop reintroduced the concept of a land swap, suggesting that housing be moved north of Devereux Creek to Santa Barbara Shores Park.
 Concurrently, the University of California, Santa Barbara (UCSB), also planning development on the eastern end of the mesa, agreed to relocate its proposed housing away from the bluffs.
 This convergence of interests led to the conceptualization of the Ellwood Devereux Coast Open Space plan, encompassing 652 acres of contiguous protected land.

 January 29, 2003

-May 2003
+May-June 2003

-The Wendy P. McCaw Foundation pledged $1 million towards the project.
+May 2023 - The Wendy P. McCaw Foundation pledged $1 million towards the project.

-A crucial contribution came from Peter and Stephanie Sperling, who pledged $5 million, recognizing the community's dedication to preserving the mesa.
+June 2023 - A crucial contribution came from Peter and Stephanie Sperling, who pledged $5 million, recognizing the community's dedication to preserving the mesa.
 In recognition of their generosity, the preserved area was named the Sperling Preserve.

 December 2003

-2004
+December 2004

 The City of Goleta, newly incorporated in 2002, took a leading role in the final stages of the project.
 In June, the City Council approved the Ellwood-Devereux Coast Open Space Management Plan, paving the way for the land swap.
 To see the full plan, click the links below.